davidrmiller/neural2d/README.md

 The neurons can be sparsely connected to mimic how retinal neurons are connected in biological brains.
-For example, if the radius is "1x1", each neuron on the right (destination) layer will connect to a circular patch of neurons in the left 9source) layer as shown here (only a single neuron on the right side is shown connected in this picture so you can see what's going on, but imagine all of them connected in the same pattern):
+For example, if the radius is "1x1", each neuron on the right (destination) layer will connect to a circular patch of neurons in the left (source) layer as shown here (only a single neuron on the right side is shown connected in this picture so you can see what's going on, but imagine all of them connected in the same pattern):

 ![radius-1x1](images/proj-1x1-sm.png)